Actor who plays Lenny Bruce on Marvelous Mrs. Maisel to fall into Twilight Zone

-Get Out writer and director Jordan Peele and Simon Kinberg, a producer and screenwriter whose credits include penning the films Sherlock Holmes and Mr. & Mrs. Smith, are executive producing the latest incarnation of The Twilight Zone, coming to CBS All Access in 2019.
+Get Out writer and director Jordan Peele and Simon Kinberg, a producer and screenwriter whose credits include penning the films Sherlock Holmes and Mr. & Mrs. Smith, are executive producing the latest incarnation of The Twilight Zone, coming to CBS All Access on April 1.
 (Disclosure: CBS is CNET's parent company.)

 The time is super ripe to remake the original television series, which ran from 1959-1964 and remains a prescient thriller anthology that collectively explores still-vital themes of the human condition, including the fear of war, famine and apocalypse and the anger and madness that arises when the easily manipulated are confronted by the thought of the "other."
 In a super fun way, promise, but you can discover that for yourself.